Harm Reduction

 • Gun Locks

-CLICK FOR A LIST OF ADDITIONAL NO COST NARCAN (NALOXONE) DISTRIBUTION LOCATIONS IN MIDLAND COUNTY.
+CLICK FOR A LIST OF ADDITIONAL NO COST NALOXONE DISTRIBUTION LOCATIONS IN MIDLAND COUNTY.

-The map below shows additional locations throughout Midland County where Narcan (Naloxone) is available at no cost:
+The map below shows additional locations throughout Midland County where Naloxone is available at no cost:

-Naloxone (commonly known by the brand name Narcan) is a life-saving medication used to reverse the effects of an opioid overdose.
+Naloxone (commonly known by the brand name Narcan, or Padagis brand) is a life-saving medication used to reverse the effects of an opioid overdose.

 Signs of an opioid overdose include: